Perceive With Confidence: Statistical Safety Assurances for Navigation with Learning-Based Perception: Perception and Planning Extensions

 \subsection{Fine-Tuning a Pre-Trained Perception Model}

-In Section~\ref{sec:approach-calibration}, we assumed access to a pre-trained perception model $\phi$ that outputs bounding boxes.
-The conformal prediction-based uncertainty quantification procedure then uses the calibration dataset $D = \{E_1, \dots, E_N\}$ of environments to produce a calibrated perception system $\bar{\phi}$ which lightly processes the outputs of $\phi$ by inflating the predicted bounding boxes.
+In Section~\ref{sec:approach-calibration}, we assumed access to a pre-trained perception model $\phi$ that outputs occupancy predictions of the environment.
+The conformal prediction-based uncertainty quantification procedure then uses the calibration dataset $D = \{E_1, \dots, E_N\}$ of environments to produce a calibrated perception system $\tilde{\phi}$, which lightly processes the outputs of $\phi$ scaling with a parameter $q$.
 In practice, it may also be useful to \emph{fine-tune} $\phi$ for our target deployment environments before performing uncertainty quantification.

-This can be achieved using \emph{split conformal prediction}~\cite{angelopoulos_gentle_2022}, where one splits the overall dataset $D$ into $D = D_\text{tune} \cup D_\text{cal}$.
+This can be achieved using \emph{split conformal prediction}~\citep{angelopoulos_gentle_2022}, where one splits the overall dataset $D$ into $D = D_\text{tune} \cup D_\text{cal}$.
 If the perception model takes the form of a neural network $\phi_w$ parameterized by weights $w$, we can use $D_\text{tune}$ to fine-tune $w$ (or the weights of a residual network).
 We can then utilize $D_\text{cal}$ in order to perform the CP-based calibration as described in Section~\ref{sec:approach-calibration}.
-As we demonstrate in Section~\ref{sec:simulations}, this additional fine-tuning step before calibration can reduce the conservatism of outputs and improve end-to-end success rates.
+We demonstrate the fine-tuning process for the case of bounding box predictions in Section~\ref{sec:simulations}, and show that this additional fine-tuning step before calibration can reduce the conservatism of outputs and improve end-to-end success rates.